-Skype therapy is a good way of having face to face therapy without leaving the comfort of your home.
-Skype appointments work in the same way as a normal face to face appointment, except that you and the practitioner can be in different locations.
+Attend anywhere is a new way to have face therapy without leaving the comfort of your home.
+Appointments work in the same way as a normal face to face appointment, except that you and the practitioner can be in different locations.
 All you need is a Tablet, smart phone laptop or a PC with a webcam / microphone, and either Google chrome or safari web browsers.
 You will connect to a completely private waiting area and your clinician / therapist will connect with you in a completely private meeting room just like you would in person.

 If you are feeling very distressed, despairing or suicidal and need immediate help please contact your GP and request an emergency appointment, contact the Samaritans on 116 123, or go to your nearest Accident and Emergency Department.

 If your GP surgery is not open, you can contact the NHS Out of Hours Medical Service on 111.
 NHS 111 is available 24 hours a day, 365 days a year.
 Calls are free from landlines and mobile phones.
 You should use the NHS 111 service if you urgently need medical help or advice but it's not a life-threatening situation.
 If you feel at harm to yourself or from other – go straight to your nearest Accident and Emergency.